Spain's indebted cities target dog-lovers, fortune-tellers for cash

 The town hall also proposed a fine for camping in the central Puerta del Sol square, where Spain's "Indignados" movement took off and inspired similar "Occupy" protest movements around the world.

-"The strategy of criminalizing poverty has always produced results but it's ugly," said Jesus Sandin, head of the homelessness program at non-profit group Solidarios.
+"The strategy of criminalising poverty has always produced results but it's ugly," said Jesus Sandin, head of the homelessness programme at non-profit group Solidarios.

 "We're talking about blaming people who have no other option than to use public spaces because they don't have housing or work for the deterioration of a city that just a moment ago was aiming to host the Olympics, which is a little unfair."